 3. Regulatory Flexibility Act, as Amended by the Small Business Regulatory Enforcement Fairness Act of 1996

 The Regulatory Flexibility Act (RFA) provides that whenever an agency promulgates a final rule under 5 U.S.C.
-553, the agency must prepare a regulatory flexibility analysis (RFA) unless the head of the agency certifies that the final rule will not have a significant economic impact on a substantial number of small entities (5 U.S.C.
+553, the agency must prepare a regulatory flexibility analysis (RFA) unless the head of the agency certifies that the proposed Rule will not have a significant economic impact on a substantial number of small entities (5 U.S.C.
 604 and 605).
 The site designation and management actions would only have the effect of setting maximum annual disposal volume and providing a continuing disposal option for dredged material.
-Consequently, EPA's action will not impose any additional economic burden on small entities.
-For this reason, the Regional Administrator certifies, pursuant to section 605(b) of the RFA, that the Final Rule will not have a significant economic impact on a substantial number of small entities.
+Consequently, EPA's proposed action will not impose any additional economic burden on small entities.
+For this reason, the Regional Administrator certifies, pursuant to section 605(b) of the RFA, that the proposed Rule will not have a significant economic impact on a substantial number of small entities.

 4. Unfunded Mandates

 Title II of the Unfunded Mandates Reform Act (UMRA) of 1995 (Pub.
 L. 104-4) establishes requirements for Federal agencies to assess the effects of their regulatory actions on State, local, and tribal governments and the private sector.
 Under section 202 of the UMRA, EPA generally must prepare a written statement, including a cost-benefit analysis, for proposed and final rules with “Federal mandates” that may result in expenditures to State, local and tribal governments, in the aggregate, or to the private sector, of $100 million or more in any year.